-Kezzler onboards new strategic investor, TOMRA, to fuel growing demand for circular business models
+Kezzler onboards new strategic investor, TOMRA, to fuel the growing demand for circular business models

 Regulatory initiatives, such as ESG reporting, the EU Green Deal and digital product passports are becoming increasingly important in parallel with the awakening of consumer consciousness and demand for transparency.
 This creates a unique opportunity for TOMRA and Kezzler in an emerging space.

-The announcement of TOMRA as a new strategic shareholder strengthens Kezzler’s position as a leading provider of product traceability and connected products offerings to enterprises globally.
+The announcement of TOMRA as a new strategic shareholder strengthens Kezzler’s position as a leading provider of product traceability and connected product offerings to enterprises globally.

 TOMRA was founded on an innovation in 1972 that began with the design, manufacture and sale of reverse vending machines (RVMs) for automated collection of used beverage containers.
 The company’s collection and sorting technology supports the transition to a circular economy, optimizes resource recovery and minimizes waste in the food, recycling, mining and other industries.
 TOMRA has approximately 100,000 installations in more than 80 markets worldwide and employs around 5,000 people globally.
 The company is publicly listed on the Oslo Stock Exchange.